-The first action shortcut provided to be a solution of the browser window, even if the window is scrolled.
+The first action shortcut is lets you browse your workspaces; clicking on the icon opens a window representing your complete workspace hierarchy.
+This icon is always accessible since it remains on the same spot of the browser window, even if the window is scrolled.
 For a quick access to a certain workspace, browse your workspaces and click on the workspace to open it in BSCW.